llamallama/zandronum-server/README.md

 Put all your WAD files (PWAD + IWAD) in a directory and map that as a volume into the container.
 You can put it anywhere.
 In my case, I mounted my WAD directory to `/data` in the container.

-From there, provide the path to the main IWAD by using the `-iwad` option.
+In `params.template`, provide the path to the main IWAD by using the `-iwad` option.
 Specify the `-file` argument one or more times to add more PWADs to your server (such as the Brutal Doom mod).
 Depending on how you mapped your volumes, you may specify individual PWAD files:

     -file /data/mywad.pk3

-Or you can use wildcards to tell Zandronum to load all PWAD files in that directory:

-    -file /data/*

 ## User & Group